 The Acme Law Firm was looking for a career coach to work with some of their partner candidates.
 Maggie introduced Carol (a coach) to the firm.
 Six months later, when Maggie was having coffee with her contact at the firm, the contact mentioned Carol’s work with the firm, revealing that Carol never told Maggie that she had scored a job as a result of her introduction!

-The Solution: If Carol had remembered that appropriate follow-up for a successful introduction takes no more than a quick email note expressing gratitude, she could have saved her professional relationship with Maggie and possibly been introduced by Maggie to additional clients in the future.
+The Solution: If Carol had remembered that an appropriate follow-up for a successful introduction takes no more than a quick email note expressing gratitude, she could have saved her professional relationship with Maggie and possibly been introduced by Maggie to additional clients in the future.
 If your handwriting is legible, a handwritten note goes even further.
 In the instance of a “big score”, a small gift would be in order.
 Consider the good deed doer’s interests, and personalize the gift (a bottle of wine shipped to her office, for instance).